Stainless Steel 316

 Stainless Steel round bars and channels of various sizes

-Stainless Steel 316: is characterised by high corrosion resistance in marine and industrial atmospheres, it exhibits excellent resistance to chloride attack and against complex sulphur compounds employed in the pulp and paper processing industries.
-The addition of 2% to 3% of molybdenum increases its resistance to pitting corrosion and improves its creep resistance at elevated temperatures.
-The low carbon content reduces the risk of intergranular corrosion (Due to carbide precipitation) during welding, reducing the need for post-weld annealing.
-It also displays good oxidation resistance at elevated temperatures.
+316 stainless steel is renowned for its high resistance to corrosion in both marine and industrial environments.
+It demonstrates exceptional resistance to chloride-induced corrosion and is highly resistant to sulphur compounds used in the pulp and paper industries.
+The addition of 2-3% molybdenum enhances its resistance to pitting corrosion and improves its performance at elevated temperatures, particularly in terms of creep resistance.
+The low carbon content minimizes the risk of intergranular corrosion (caused by carbide precipitation) during welding, often eliminating the need for post-weld annealing.
+The steel also offers good oxidation resistance at high temperatures.

-316L cannot be hardened by thermal treatment, but strength and hardness can be increased substantially by cold working, with a subsequent reduction in ductility.
+Although 316L cannot be hardened through thermal treatment, its strength and hardness can be significantly improved by cold working, although this process reduces ductility.

 Related Specifications